dantrel1990/ticket-life-cycle-examples/README.md

 </p>
 <p>
-Above is a step-by-step setup for installing osTicket: launch IIS as an admin, enable extensions, rename and post configuration, and assign permissions, and download Heidi SQL.
+Above is a step-by-step setup for installing osTicket: launch IIS as an admin, enable extensions, rename and post configuration, assign permissions, and download Heidi SQL.
 </p>
 <br />